-Top Must Have Travel Gadgets for Smart Backpackers and Nomads
+Amazing Must Have Travel Gadgets for Smart Travellers and Backpackers

 Setting off for a few months is really exciting.
 I mean… once you’ve packed your bags of course.
-In my previous article I listed the usual things you should not forget to pack.
-But if you want to make your life easier, here’s a list of crazy useful must have travel gadgets for your adventures in Asia.
+In my previous article, I listed the usual things you should not forget to pack.
+But if you want to make your life easier, here’s a list of crazy useful must have travel gadgets for your adventures in Asia and elsewhere.

 They are not the conventional things you see on the typical checklist, though.
 Some of us like creative ideas but not everyone knows where to start and what will be frustrating during their travels.

-Well, I rely on the ingenuity of some people who have been there and done that and because they saw problems to the situation, they came up with solutions to those problems.
+Well, I rely on the ingenuity of some people who have been there and done that and because they saw problems with the situation, they came up with solutions to those problems.

 If you are a true explorer and suspect that you may find yourself in slightly rougher places than 5 star hotels, these creative travel gadgets are going to come in really handy.